WICG/canvas-color-space/CanvasColorSpaceProposal.md

 * May select a color space that is not defined in this specification.
 * The user agent must select a color space with a sufficiently wide gamut to avoid undue gamut clipping when displaying to the current display device.
 * The user agent must select a color space with sufficient bit-depth to avoid undue banding given the current display device
+* The user agent must select the color space that is the most efficient in terms of memory usage, while respecting all the other rules.
+If more than one color space matches the criteria

+#### The "optimal-strict" color space
+Similar to "optimal", but with additional constraints:
+* Canvas operations must perform compositing, filtering and interpolation arithmetic in linear space.
+* This mode may not select "legacy-srgb".
 * The alpha component must have at least 8 bits.
-* The user agent must select the colorspace that is the most efficient in terms of memory usage, while respecting all the other rules.
-If more than one color-space match the criteria

-#### The "optimal-strict" color space
-Similar to "optimal", but with the added constraint that the color space must perform compositing, filtering and interpolation arithmetic in linear space.
-This mode may not select "legacy-srgb".

 #### Non-standard color spaces
 User agents may support color spaces not defined in this specification.
-An important use case for non-standard spaces is to provided implementer with some latitude to create color spaces that are high-performing "optimal" matches for certain combinations of display, CPU and GPU technologies.
+An important use case for non-standard spaces is to provided implementers with some latitude to create color spaces that are high-performing "optimal" matches for certain combinations of display, CPU and GPU technologies.

 #### Feature detection